 On Election Day, you will see only the popular name and title of each proposal.
-Want to read the rest of it?
-Here's a link to the complete text of Issue 2, otherwise known as Senate Joint Resolution 2.
+Want to see the rest it?
+Here's a link to the complete text of Issue 2.

-Watch our specialist explain the facts of Issue 2 in the video below.
+Watch our specialists explain Issue 2 in the video below.

 What's being proposed?

-How did this issue get on the ballot?
+How did Issue 2 get on the ballot?

-Arkansas senators and representatives decided last year to put Issue 2 on the 2016 ballot for voters to decide.
+Arkansas senators and representatives voted last year to put Issue 2 on the Nov.
+3, 2020 ballot for voters to decide.

 Who is supporting or opposing this measure?

-Opponents and supporters that spend money to campaign are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
-Visit the Commission's website to view these filings, which include names of people behind a group and how much money has been raised or spent.
+Supporters and opponents that spend money to campaign on this issue are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee and file reports disclosing who has donated money and how the money was spent.